KSheridan86/project-4-TasteOfIndia/README.md

 User Story:

-> Delete a recipe - As a user, I can delete a recipe that I have created, so that I can remove it from the site
+> Delete a recipe - As a user, I can delete a recipe that I have created, so that I can remove it from the site.

 Acceptance Criteria:
-* Given that I am a registered user who is logged in, and has created a recipe when I navigate to my profile page then I have the option to delete my recipes
+* Given that I am a registered user who is logged in, and has created a recipe when I navigate to my profile page then I have the option to delete my recipes.
-* Given that I am a registered user who is logged in, has created a recipe and I am viewing the recipe I wish to delete when I click the delete recipe button then I receive a confirmation window to confirm that I really want to delete the recipe
+* Given that I am a registered user who is logged in and wishes to delete a recipe, when I click the delete recipe button then I receive a confirmation window to confirm that I really want to delete the recipe.
-* Given that I am a registered user who is logged in, has created a recipe, navigated to that recipe and clicked on the delete recipe button when the confirmation window appears and I confirm the deletion then the recipe is deleted from the system
+* Given that I am a registered user who is logged in, has created a recipe, navigated to that recipe and clicked on the delete recipe button when the confirmation window appears and I confirm the deletion then the recipe is deleted from the system.
-* Given that I am a registered user, or a non registered user when I navigate to a recipe page that I did not create then I do not have the option to delete the recipe
+* Given that I am a registered user, or a non registered user when I navigate to a recipe page that I did not create then I do not have the option to delete the recipe.

 Implementation of tests:
-* Provide recipe owners with the option to delete their recipe
+* Provide recipe owners with the option to delete their recipe.
-* Provide recipe deletion requests with a confirmation window to prevent mistakes
+* Provide recipe deletion requests with a confirmation window to prevent mistakes.
 * Ensure confirmed deletion requests are processed on the database correctly.
-* Prevent unauthorised access to recipe deletion functionality
+* Prevent unauthorised access to recipe deletion functionality.

 All Tests Passed &#x2611;
 ---